-- a the total turnover of the parties to a concentration in Turkey exceeds 100 million lira and the respective Turkish turnover of at least two of the parties individually exceed 30 million lira; or - b the Turkish turnover of the transferred assets or businesses in acquisitions exceeds 30 million lira, or the Turkish turnover of any of the parties in mergers exceeds 30 million lira; and the worldwide turnover of at least one of the other parties to the transaction exceeds 500 million lira.
+- a the total turnover of the parties to a concentration in Turkey exceeds 100 million lira and the respective Turkish turnover of at least two of the parties individually exceed 30 million lira; or - the Turkish turnover of the transferred assets or businesses in acquisitions exceeds 30 million lira, or the Turkish turnover of any of the parties in mergers exceeds 30 million lira; and the worldwide turnover of at least one of the other parties to the transaction exceeds 500 million lira.

 Communique No. 2010/4 no longer seeks the existence of an 'affected market' in assessing whether a transaction triggers a notification requirement.
-Under the old regime, transactions that did not affect a market did not trigger a pre-merger notification or approval requirement, even if they exceeded the turnover thresholds.
-Joint venture transactions were the exception to this rule, and they required pre-merger notification and approval if they exceeded the thresholds, regardless of whether they resulted in an affected market.
-Now, the existence of an affected market is not a condition to triggering a merger control filing requirement.
+The existence of an affected market is not a condition to triggering a merger control filing requirement.